 Set ad language.
 The language you set for your ads also determines where those ads can be shown.
 You can create different ad groups with different languages.

 Select location target settings.
-When selecting your location targets, you can choose from:
+When selecting your PPC targeting locations, you can choose from:

 Select advanced location targeting options.
 In addition to selecting your location target settings, you can: